-To sustain the moral values, high ethical standards and the overall professionalism and integrity of the College Heights Herald, the Talisman and Cherry Creative, their employees (defined here as anyone who regularly contributes to the newspaper, magazine or agency) recognize that they should abide by appropriate standards of conduct.
+To sustain the moral values, high ethical standards and the overall professionalism and integrity of the College Heights Herald, the Talisman, Student Publications Advertising and Cherry Creative, their employees (defined here as anyone who regularly contributes to the newspaper, magazine or agency) recognize that they should abide by appropriate standards of conduct.

 WKU Student Publications holds WKU athletes, coaches, student leaders, staff and faculty to a high standard based upon their status as “public figures.”
 Because of this perceived status, the Herald has published stories – rather than including the items in the regular listing of police reports – when athletes have received DUIs and/or have been cited or charged with crimes such as the possession of drugs or stolen parking permits.

-Consequently, WKU Student Publications employees also must hold themselves to those higher standards and should refrain from conduct that reflects adversely upon the Herald, Talisman and Cherry Creative or that adversely affects their ability to effectively perform their duties at WKU Student Publications.
+Consequently, WKU Student Publications employees also must hold themselves to those higher standards and should refrain from conduct that reflects adversely upon the Herald, Talisman, Advertising and Cherry Creative or that adversely affects their ability to effectively perform their duties at WKU Student Publications.